 Employee values have taken precedence in today’s job search.
 A high salary and ample benefits are no longer enough to attract top candidates to a company.
 Now, a business needs to put people first not only through products and services but also through a diverse workplace.

-In fact, according to a 2020 survey by Glassdoor, 76 percent of job seekers report a diverse workforce is important when evaluating a company.
 The same survey found 32 percent of job seekers won’t even apply for a job at a company with a lack of diversity.
 The emphasis on inclusion and diversity within the workforce has prompted many businesses to develop an inclusion and diversity recruitment strategy.

 A diversity recruitment strategy sets action items and goals around inclusive recruitment while carefully ensuring procedures are in place to reduce hiring biases around age, race, gender, and other characteristics.
 The ultimate goal is to remove roadblocks from the hiring process that may be hindering the development of a diverse workforce.